Frank Gillman, lead vocal, songwriter

 Born in Washington DC, he came to Los Angeles in 1985 after graduating from Boston University to pursue a career as a musical artist and fronted two significant LA based bands in the late 1980’s and early 1990’s – “Postage Due” and “The Finding.”
 While playing and touring Gillman worked during the regular week in HR and as a systems administrator first on Wang systems and later on more traditional client server systems with an emphasis on Exchange.
 The exciting lure of IT executive management became Gillman’s full time pursuit in 1990.
 Despite the intense demands of such a job he did find time to release a solo album titled “The Watcher” in early 1995 - a year after the birth of his eldest daughter.

-Gillman lives with his awesome/beautiful wife Joy and their amazing three children in Los Angeles, CA. He loves the burgundy and gold of the D.C. football team almost as much as he loves music.
+Gillman lives with his awesome/beautiful wife Joy and their amazing three children in Los Angeles, CA. He loves the burgundy and gold of the horribly named D.C. football team almost as much as he loves music.

 Judi Flournoy, guitar, vocals